Grad student, ICARUS, Northwestern University

-My name is Olivia and I am a grad student who just finished a master’s degree in physics and astrophysics from the University of Chicago.
-I’m now taking a gap year before starting a PhD program in Fall 2022 due to the uncertainties with the ongoing pandemic, and to focus on research and publications.
-I am also a member of the ICARUS Collaboration and a Fermilab User for over two years.
+My name is Olivia and I am currently a physics grad student at Northwestern University.
+I recently received a master’s degree in physics and astrophysics from the University of Chicago.
+I am also a member of the ICARUS Collaboration and a Fermilab User for over three years.
 Since joining the collaboration as a summer intern, I have been impressed by the welcoming, supportive, and inclusive nature that the lab and its community has towards all of its members – particularly for aspiring young physicists.
 I strongly believe that my positive experience at Fermilab as an undergrad is the primary reason that I chose to continue my career in particle physics.
-I have participated in many lab-wide and FSPA events since arriving, particularly the annual Users Meetings and New Perspectives Conferences, and I would love the chance to actively contribute more to a community that has made me feel that I belong.
-I am running for FSPA officer to help continue and expand the great work of early career networking and mentorship that FSPA fosters in an inclusive and diverse environment.
+I have participated in many lab-wide and FSPA events since arriving, particularly the annual Users Meetings and New Perspectives Conferences, and I have tried to actively contribute more to a community that has made me feel that I belong, through my 2021-2022 term as an FSPA officer.
+I am currently, the legacy officer for 2022-2023 term, and I look forward to continuing to expand the great work of early career networking and mentorship that FSPA fosters in an inclusive and diverse environment.